wilrsheff/ca-tx-auto-theft-did/README.md

 The graph reinforces the statistical findings—California's auto theft rate **stopped declining at the same rate as Texas** post-2011, **supporting the idea that AB 109 impacted auto theft trends**.

+### **Full Discussion & Interpretation**

+For a more detailed discussion of this study, including **background, methodology, parallel trends analysis, and policy implications**, please refer to the full report

 ---

 ## **Notes on Transparency**